Trending Apps

 SaaS inflation rate

-This means a business that spent $1,000,000 per annum on SaaS in 2023 can now expect to pay an additional $130,200 for the exact same tech stack - with no extra features, seats, capabilities or services.
+This means a business that spent $1,000,000 per annum on SaaS in Q4 2023 can now expect to pay an additional $114,000 for the exact same tech stack - with no extra features, seats, capabilities or services.

-What makes this even more galling is that US annual CPI inflation has dropped significantly in the past 12 months (down from 3.7% last September to 2.4% in September 2024, a 35% decrease).
-This means the rate of SaaS inflation is over four times the rate of headline inflation.
+Regardless, what makes this even more galling is that this is 4.4x the current US annual CPI inflation - which has also dropped significantly in the past 12 months (down from 3.4% in December 2023 to 2.7% in December 2024, a 20% decrease).

-The surge in inflation has varied across product categories: IT infrastructure has seen the most rapid price increases with an inflation rate of 17.2%.
-This is followed by sales (16.7%) and project management (15.7%).
+The surge in inflation has varied across product categories: Hosting software has seen the most rapid price increases with an inflation rate of 17.9%.
+This is followed by sales (16.6%) and project management (16.1%).

-October 2024 saw SaaS prices surge by 13.2% year-over-year, outpacing the U.S. inflation rate by over four times.
+December 2024 saw SaaS prices surge by an average of 11.4% when compared to December 2023, outpacing the U.S. inflation rate by over four times.

 23% of SaaS contracts impacted by shrinkflation